WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: WEBLATE_USE_X_FORWARDED_PORT

+    .. versionadded:: 5.0.1

-    A boolean that specifies whether to use the X-Forwarded-Port header in preference to the SERVER_PORT META variable.
+    A boolean that specifies whether to use the :http:header:`X-Forwarded-Port` header in preference to the SERVER_PORT META variable.
 This should only be enabled if a proxy which sets this header is in use.